madskristensen/KnownMonikersExplorer/README.md

 **Requires Visual Studio 2017.6 or newer**

-Provides a tool window for Visual Studio extension authors that lets you easily browse all the image monikers in the **KnownMonikers** collection.
+Provides a tool window for Visual Studio extension authors that lets you easily browse all the image monikers in the **KnownMonikers** catalog.

+Open the tool window from the top menu **View -> Other Windows -> KnownMonikers Explorer**.

 Filter the image monikers by typing in the search box.